Solution

 Allows comparison of solutions by the estimated objective function

 The penalized objective function.
-That is, the estimated objective function plus the total penalty associated with violating the response constraints.
+That is, the estimated objective function plus the total penalty associated with violating the constraints.

 Allows comparison of solutions by the estimated objective function